elunna/nerfhack-changelog/README.md

 | sling bullet             | weapon    | EvilHack   | 1d6 + 1 damage                               |

 * Potions of reflection are immune to fire and cold damage.
+* Cursed potions of reflection aggravate monster (similar to cursed potions of invisibility)
+* Cursed potions of phasing removes any intrinsic phasing and resets your stats (like self polymorph)
 * Shields of integrity are also immune to erosion.
 * (!) fingerless gloves do not protect against petrification